Why is it important to understand your vehicle?

 4. Replacing the air filter

 The air filter safeguards the engine by absorbing dirt and other particles.
 Hence, it needs to be cleaned or changed when it becomes too dirty.
 For this purpose, you can carry out a light test.
 This means checking how the filter looks under bright light.
 In contrast, certain car models may have air filters with fabric filtering media.
 This makes the light test ineffective.
 Nevertheless, pollution will play a big role in how often to replace or clean the air filter.
-With this in mind, locate the black box besides the engine.
+With this in mind, locate the black box beside the engine.
 Use your basic tools to unscrew it and replace the filter with a new one when the time is right.

 5. Adding windshield wiper fluid